EtiennePerot/perot.me/src/posts/using-pgp-for-ssh-with-monkeysphere.md

 	:::console
 	root@cervo # monkeysphere-authentication update-users

 Like I mentioned, the generated `authorized_keys` files are stored in `/var/lib/monkeysphere/authorized_keys/`, so that they don't overwrite your existing `~/.ssh/authorized_keys` and so that they are not visible to each user account.
-The flipside of that is that now you need to tell `sshd` to use these files instead of the usual `~/.ssh/authorized_keys`.
+The flip side of that is that now you need to tell `sshd` to use these files instead of the usual `~/.ssh/authorized_keys`.
 To do this, edit `/etc/ssh/sshd_config`:

 	:::console
 	root@cervo # $EDITOR /etc/ssh/sshd_config